hedreiandrade/login_react_apidoeobem/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This project is a Social Midia interface, we have the login page, feed, update profile, update password, but first, RUN the project https://github.com/hedreiandrade/api-doeobem
+This project is a Social Midia interface, we have the login page, feed, update profile, update password, but first, run the projects https://github.com/hedreiandrade/api-doeobem | https://github.com/hedreiandrade/api-doeobem-feed

 ## Run the Project